"Aquifex aeolicus"

 "Aquifex aeolicus" is a chemolithoautotrophic, Gram-negative, motile, hyperthermophilic bacterium.
-"A. aeolicus" is generally rod-shaped with an approximate length of 2.0-6.0μm and a diameter of 0.4-0.5μm.
+"A. aeolicus" is generally rod-shaped with an approximate length of 2-6 μm and a diameter of 0.4-0.5 μm.
 "A. aeolicus" is neither validly nor effectively published and, having no standing in nomenclature, should be styled in quotation marks.
 It is one of a handful of species in the Aquificota phylum, an unusual group of thermophilic bacteria that are thought to be some of the oldest species of bacteria, related to filamentous bacteria first observed at the turn of the century.
 "A. aeolicus" is also believed to be one of the earliest diverging species of thermophilic bacteria.
 "A. aeolicus" grows best in water between 85 °C and 95 °C, and can be found near underwater volcanoes or hot springs.
 It requires oxygen to survive but has been found to grow optimally under microaerophilic conditions.
 Due to its high stability against high temperature and lack of oxygen, "A. aeolicus" is a good candidate for biotechnological applications as it is believed to have potential to be used as hydrogenases in an attractive H2/O2 biofuel cell, replacing chemical catalysts.
 This can be useful for improving industrial processes.